MathsJam/mathsjam-site/gathering/uk/archive/2020/index.md

 ### Saturday night tables

-Among the activities people could participate in on Saturday evening were a Jeopardy! quiz run by [the Chalkdust team](http://www.chalkdustmagazine.com), a live version of the [Mathematical Objects podcast](http://www.aperiodical.com/podcasts/mathematical-objects) and a table playing [Fractal tic tac toe](http://www.rimosco.it/tris_frattale/).
+Among the activities people could participate in on Saturday evening were a Jeopardy! quiz run by [the Chalkdust team](http://www.chalkdustmagazine.com), a live version of the [Mathematical Objects podcast](http://www.aperiodical.com/podcasts/mathematical-objects) and a table playing [Fractal tic tac toe](http://www.rimosco.it/tris_frattale/), invented by Cesco Reale.

 ## SUNDAY